Connally High School (Lacy Lakeview, Texas)

-Connally High School is a public high school located in Waco, Texas, United States and classified as a 4A school by the UIL.
-It is part of the Connally Independent School District located in northern McLennan County.
+Connally High School is a public high school located in Lacy Lakeview, Texas, United States, with a Waco postal address.
+A part of the Connally Independent School District, it is located in northern McLennan County.

+It is classified as a 4A school by the UIL.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 History

 Connally Independent School District was created in the 1950−51 school year when the already established Elm Mott School District consolidated with Lakeview School District.
 The new school's title was Connally Consolidated School District in honor of Colonel James T. Connally and the former air force base of the same title.
-This rich tradition is carried over onto the school's mascot, the Cadet.
+This tradition is carried over onto the school's mascot, the Cadet.
 At the time, the school system taught only to the tenth grade but eventually expanded to teach all twelve grade levels when the first high school campus was built on a fifteen-acre tract of land.
 From that moment on the school began to grow rapidly until a fire destroyed it on April 8, 1974.
 The only structural portions of the building that survived the disaster were the gym and the home economics building.
 During the period of time immediately following the accident, classes were held in local churches while the new campus was being built.
 The construction of the new Connally High School was completed in 1976 and is still in operation today.
 Since its initial opening, CHS has made certain renovations including new science labs, a new athletic complex, and additions and updates to the front of the building.

+The school was formerly in the municipality of Northcrest.
+The municipality of Northcrest merged into the municipality of Lacy Lakeview in 1998.